 The text in the following section has the various resources, labelled as Tables, hyperlinked as word documents so that you can use the resources and personalise them for your context.

-We suggest you start with a model Growing Inclusive Wellbeing [Appendix 1].
-(See Figure 6.7).
+We suggest you start with a model (word form hyperlinked here (Table 6.1 Growing Inclusive Wellbeing), also shown below as a snapshot of the template (see Figure 6.7).